 In traditional dough making methods (kneading by hand or in a stand mixer), you may use instant yeast and active dry yeast interchangeably, one for one.
 You may incorporate either type of yeast using either of these two methods: rehydrating the yeast in warm water with sugar first, or blending the yeast with the dry ingredients prior to adding warm liquids.
 With instant yeast, the dough may rise faster; with active dry yeast, the same dough may rise more slowly.
 Simply monitor how the dough is rising and adjust the time accordingly.

 In a bread machine, it is necessary to make an adjustment in the level of yeast used.
 When using a regular active dry yeast, use 3/4 teaspoons of yeast for each cup of flour; when using a ‘fast rising’ yeast , use 1/2 teaspoon for each cup of flour.

 Sorbitan monostearate is an emulsifier.
-This material coats yeast cells to assist in the rehydration of the yeast and to protect the yeast from damage by exposure to air.
+This material coats yeast cells and protects the cells from damage by oxygen and assists in the rehydration of the yeast.

 Sorbitan monostearate is a mixture of partial stearic and palmitic acid esters of sorbitol and its mono- and dianhydrides.
 The source of sorbitol in sorbitan monostearate is unknown, however it is plant-based and may or may not be sourced from corn.
 Allergens are typically part of the protein structure of the organism, however the process used to produce sorbitol eliminates the plant protein.